Alex Kidd in Shinobi World: Story

-Round 1 - Set in a city.
-The boss is "Kabuto" (a parody of Ken-oh and originally Mario), a warrior in samurai armor who throws fireballs and shrinks into a smaller size after sustaining damage.

-Round 2 - Set in a harbor.
-The boss is a fleet of tiny helicopters spitted by a robotic face (a parody of both the Black Turtle attack chopper and the Mandara Master).

-Round 3 - Set in a bamboo garden.
-The boss is "Robster" (a parody of the Lobster), who is an actual lobster.

-Round 4 - Set in a mansion.
-The boss is Hanzo, who fights using several attack patterns similar to the Masked Ninja in the original Shinobi.

 Development

-In 2007, images and articles began to surface on the internet, that like Alex Kidd: High-Tech World, Alex Kidd was not originally intended to be the star of the game.
-Rather, the game was initially devised to be a 'cute' parody of Shinobi, in a similar vein to Kid Dracula was to Castlevania, Parodius was to Gradius and Star Parodier was to Star Soldier.
+Alex Kidd in Shinobi World began development as Shinobi Kid, a stand-alone spin-off of Shinobi with no ties to the Alex Kidd series.
 The boss of Round 1, called Kabuto in the released version of the game, also had a different design in the prototype.
-He was originally named "Mari-Oh" and was designed as a pastiche of Mario, the mascot of rival game developer Nintendo.
-The character behaved like a combination of Mario and the Shinobi villain Ken-Oh, hence the name.
-Mari-Oh shares two qualities with his Nintendo namesake: he attacks the player by shooting bouncing fireballs and after sustaining enough damage, he shrinks to a smaller size.
-Although Mari-Oh was renamed Kabuto in the finished, with a redesign that downplayed his likeness to Mario, his attack pattern remained unchanged from the prototype.
+He was originally named "Mari-Oh" and was designed as a pastiche of Mario, the mascot of rival game developer Nintendo, and the Shinobi villain Ken-Oh, hence the name.
+Like his Nintendo namesake, after sustaining enough damage, Mari-Oh shrinks to a smaller size.
+Although Mari-Oh was renamed Kabuto, with a redesign that downplayed his likeness to Mario, his attack pattern remained unchanged from the prototype.

 Reception

 Alex Kidd in Shinobi World was critically acclaimed upon release.
 Computer and Video Games magazine gave the game a score of 92% in its September 1990 issue.
 The reviewer Robert Swan stated that the "game is brill!
 A combination of Alex Kidd in Miracle World and Shinobi" that "works really well."
 He praised the playability that "becomes progressively more difficult as you go along," and concluded that it is a "great game" overall.
 In 1991, Computer and Video Games described the game as "probably the best in the Alex series so far" and "a hilarious mixture of Alex Kidd and Shinobi."
 Sega Pro magazine gave the game a score of 88% in its inaugural November 1991 issue, describing it as a "huge game" with "so much to do that addiction is guaranteed."

 Retrospectively, Allgame gave a rating of 3.5 out of 5 stars, praising the game for being a successful combination of both Shinobi and the Alex Kidd games, including the game characters and game music from Shinobi while retaining the platforming style from Alex Kidd, although giving criticism to the gameplay especially boss attack patterns and jumps being obvious and too easy for older experienced players.